Abhatti-123123/stats_arb/README.md

 Can't train on past data because tech started having large weightage in spy after 2015.
-This also shows we are arbitraging tech heavy market inefficency in spy.
+This also shows we are arbitraging tech heavy market inefficency in spy or leakage of tech beta into lower risk indexes like spy.

+### 💡 Future Work

+I learnt that market don't respect hard bins in walk forward testing.
+The staionary windows can appearat the end of the testing bin and break out into next period.
+Giving spurious test results.
+Next work is to develop regime aware back testing framework.
+Also it is important to investigate the reason for this behavior.
+So next step will be regressing returns from trend strategy with tech momentum to check if we are capturing alpha above known factors.